Zubaida Rahman: Career

-Cases and controversies
+Prosecution

-In 2007, Rahman received a three-year prison term in connection with a corruption case initiated by the Anti Corruption Commission.
+In 2007, Zubaida received a three-year prison term in connection with a corruption case initiated by the Anti Corruption Commission.
+Her husband's family members and two top leaders of BNP were convicted in the corruption case, but despite Zubaida's leadership of the party, she never participated in the National Assembly elections or was seen directly in politics.
 In October 2024, her jail term was suspended.
-On May 28, 2025, she was acquitted of the charges after being proven innocent in the case.
+On May 28, 2025, the High Court overturned her conviction on appeal.